About this Artist

 Andrew Manze is widely celebrated as one of the most stimulating and inspirational conductors of his generation.
-His extensive and scholarly knowledge of the repertoire, together with his rare skill as a communicator and his boundless energy, mark him out.
+His extensive and scholarly knowledge of the repertoire, together with his boundless energy and warmth, mark him out.
 He held the position of Chief Conductor of the NDR Radiophilharmonie in Hannover from 2014 until 2023.
 Since 2018, he has been Principal Guest Conductor of the Royal Liverpool Philharmonic Orchestra.

 After reading Classics at Cambridge University, Manze studied the violin and rapidly became a leading specialist in the world of historical performance practice.
-He became Associate Director of the Academy of Ancient Music in 1996 and then Artistic Director of the English Concert from 2003 to 2007.
-As a violinist, Manze has released an astonishing variety of CDs, many of them award-winning.
+He became Associate Director of the Academy of Ancient Music in 1996, and then Artistic Director of the English Concert from 2003 to 2007.
+As a violinist, Manze released an astonishing variety of recordings, many of them award-winning.

-Manze is a Fellow of the Royal Academy of Music and a Visiting Professor at the Oslo Academy.
-He has contributed to new editions of sonatas and concertos by Mozart and Bach published by Bärenreiter and Breitkopf & Härtel.
-He also teaches, edits, and writes about music, as well as broadcasting regularly on radio and television.
+Manze is a Fellow of the Royal Academy of Music, Visiting Professor at the Oslo Academy, and has contributed to new editions of sonatas and concerti by Bach and Mozart, published by Bärenreiter, Breitkopf and Härtel.
+He also teaches, writes about, and edits music, as well as broadcasting regularly on radio and television.
 In November 2011 Andrew Manze received the prestigious ‘Rolf Schock Prize’ in Stockholm.